sabrina-v-sousa/sabrina-v-sousa.github.io/about.md

 <p>Hi, I'm Sabrina Sousa!
 I'm a recent <strong>mechatronics engineering</strong> graduate from <em>McMaster University</em>.</p>

-<p>I've always had an infinite curiousity about science, math and technology, so engineering was always my calling.
-I live for a challenge and I'm always looking to learn something new!</p>
+<p>Driven by a lifelong curiosity for science, mathematics, and technology, I’ve always been drawn to the challenges and creativity that engineering offers.
+I’m a fast learner who thrives on solving problems and learning new things!</p>

-<p>I'm looking for career opportunities in software development.
-I'm especially interested in <strong>cybersecurity</strong>, <strong>computer networks</strong> and <strong>quantum computing!</strong> Feel free to look at my resume for past work experience while you're here or check out my skills and projects below.</p>
+<p>I'm currently seeking career opportunities in software development, with a particular interest in <strong>cybersecurity</strong>, <strong>computer networks</strong>, and <strong>quantum computing!</strong> Feel free to explore my resume for details on my past work experience or browse my skills and projects below.</p>

 <h2>Skills</h2>